Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 }
 ```

-The Agent receives a positive reward when it reaches the goal and a negative
+The agent receives a positive reward when it reaches the goal and a negative
 reward when it falls into the pit.
 Otherwise, it gets no rewards.
 This is an
 example of a _sparse_ reward system.
-The Agent must explore a lot to find the
+The agent must explore a lot to find the
 infrequent reward.

 In contrast, the `AreaAgent` in the [Area
 example](Learning-Environment-Examples.md#push-block) gets a small negative
 reward every step.
-In order to get the maximum reward, the Agent must finish its
+In order to get the maximum reward, the agent must finish its
 task of reaching the goal square as quickly as possible:

 ```csharp